jake2323livecom/mod_3_practical/README.md

     3. Use the `template` module to generate device configuration files and store in the directory you created:

         * The `template` module should generate the `base.j2` template.

+        * These generated config files should be stored in the `configs` directory you created in the previous playbook task.

         * Each generated file's name should contain the respective device's hostname and end with a `.cfg` file extension.
 For example: `PRACTICAL-RED-ROUTER.cfg`.